-Diplomas are mailed at no cost to a student's permanent address as shown in the student data management system.
+Diplomas are mailed at no cost to a student's permanent address as shown in the student data management system; other address types cannot be used.
 It is the student's responsibility to verify the permanent address is correct at all times, but especially prior to the end of the term in which the student will graduate.
 Diploma mailing addresses are confirmed on the first business day after the term is completed.
 Average length of time for diploma delivery is one to two months from the point of certification following the end of the term.
-Any diplomas that are returned as undeliverable will be held in the Office of Student Registration and Records at the Main Campus for pick up.
-If the student is unable to pick up their diploma, they must contact the Office of Student Registration and Records with an updated mailing address.
+Any diplomas that are returned as undeliverable will be held in the Office of Academic Operations at the Main Campus for pick up.
+If the student is unable to pick up their diploma, they must contact the Office of Academic Operations with an updated mailing address.